 A grade of Incomplete, or I, is given when a student is unable to complete coursework by the designated end date of the course because of circumstances beyond his or her control.
 An incomplete provides students with additional time to complete remaining assignments.
 The length of time a student is given should be commensurate to the length of the course for which he or she is requesting the grade of I. For example, students requesting an incomplete for a 5-week course are given an additional five (5) weeks to complete the course, while students requesting an incomplete for a full semester course are given another full semester.
 At the end of this period, the instructor submits a Change of Grade form to the Office of Academic Affairs with a final grade for the course including assignments completed through the extension period.
-A grade of I is not counted in the computation of grade point average.

 Students are responsible for requesting grades of incomplete before the end of a course.
 To request an incomplete, students must complete the Request for Incomplete Grade form in collaboration with their course instructor and submit it to the Office of Academic Affairs for approval.
+The

-The Request for a Grade of Incomplete form, along with instructions for how to complete and submitted, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.
+Request for a Grade of Incomplete form, along with instructions for how to complete and submit, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.